cfogelberg/node-error-server/README.md

 To help ensure that only the production-configured code is run in a production environment, and likewise for other run modes, SES uses the `grunt-set-app-mode` plugin to include the correct runtime configuration file.
 This file specifies database log and email configuration and also the server portIt is specified for each run mode in the `server/config.*.js` files.
+On server start the expected run mode must be specified and this is checked against the config file.
 To listen on a port less than 1024 either run the server as root (a bad idea) or use iptables to redirect.

 ### Installation